|Medical specialists are always in demand|

 Here's the recommended order in which you should proceed:

 Start with the CPC or CCS-P certification exam.
-Either of these credentials will help you get a job in a doctor's or physician's office with an average salary of $34,000-43,000 per year.
+Either of these credentials will help you get a job in a doctor's or physician's office with a starting salary of $34,000-43,000 per year.

 Once you gain at least 3-5 years experience as a physician coder, get the CCS certification.
 This will help you move up to hospital coding with salaries in the range of $44,000 and $57,000 per year.